Siriusq/hexo-splide-carousel/README.md

 ### medium-zoom
 - The `medium_zoom.enabled` option in the `_config.yml` file allows you to control whether to use the medium-zoom library.
 - The zoom function is always available whether the image is wrapped in the `{% splide %}` tag or not.
-- Please do not enable medium-zoom or fancybox function in `_config.next.yml` at the same time.
+- Please do not enable medium-zoom or fancybox function in your theme's config file at the same time.

 ## Dependency
 - [Splide @4.1.4](https://github.com/Splidejs/splide)
 - [medium-zoom @1.1.0](https://github.com/francoischalifour/medium-zoom)

+## Known Issues
+- When medium-zoom is enabled, there is a chance that some images may not zoom correctly.
+For more details, see [images in a row with hardcoded height, look bad when zoomed in #147](https://github.com/francoischalifour/medium-zoom/issues/147).
+- Currently, the carousel component’s dark and light themes are adjusted based on the browser’s theme settings.
+It does not support some themes' built-in light/dark toggle features, as each theme handles dark mode differently, making it impossible to accommodate every theme.
+- The NexT and Butterfly themes have been tested and work as expected.
+Other themes are not guaranteed to function properly.
+Additionally, due to my limited front-end knowledge, the carousel component is fully compatible only with the NexT theme.

 ## License
 This project is licensed under the MIT License.